ashn-dot-dev/site/src/blog/wip.md

 a[i] = a1[i1++];
 ```

-translates as two separate statements in Sunder, since prefix and postfix
+translates as two separate statements, as prefix and postfix increment
-increment operators are explicitly not supported in Sunder:
+operators are explicitly not supported in Sunder:

 ```
 a[i] = a1[i1];